jetstack/tarmak/docs/user-guide.rst

 By default the restricted Pod Security Policy is applied to all namespaces except ``kube-system`` and ``monitoring`` namespace.

-It is possible to allow other namespaces to use the priviliged Pod Security Policy.
+It is possible to allow other namespaces to use the privileged Pod Security Policy.
 This can be done by deploying an extra RoleBinding:

 .. code-block:: yaml